Flag of the Ukrainian Soviet Socialist Republic

-The first flag of the Ukrainian Soviet Socialist Republic (UkSSR) was adopted on 10 March 1919 to serve as the symbol of state of the Ukrainian SSR.
+The first flag of the Ukrainian Soviet Socialist Republic (UkrSSR) was adopted on 10 March 1919 to serve as the symbol of state of the Ukrainian SSR.
 Details of the official flag changed periodically before the collapse of the Soviet Union in 1991, but all had as their basis the communist red flag.
 According to the decree of the Presidium of Supreme Soviet of Ukrainian SSR on 21 November 1949, the blue in the bottom "symbolises the mightiness and beauty of the people, and the blue banner of Bohdan Khmelnytsky".

 Color scheme

 History

 Before this 1919 flag, a flag in 1918 was used with red and blue, with yellow stripes in the canton.

 The first flag was red with the gold Cyrillic sans-serif letters У.С.С.Р.
 (USSR, acronym for Ukrayinskaya Sotsialisticheskaya Sovetskaya Respublika (Ukrainian Socialist Soviet Republic) in the Russian language).
 A decade later, the Ukrainian initials У.С.Р.Р. appeared (USRR, for Ukrayinsʹka Sotsialistychna Radyansʹka Respublika).
 In the 1930s a gold border was added.
-In 1937, a new flag was adopted, with a small gold hammer and sickle added above the gold Cyrillic serif letters У.Р.С.Р. (the name had changed, transposing the second and third words).
+In 1937, a new flag was adopted, with a small gold hammer and sickle added above the gold Cyrillic serif letters УРСР (the name had changed, transposing the second and third words).